-From the trailhead, follow the path towards the lake and the boat ramp.
+From the trailhead, follow the path toward the lake and the boat ramp.
 Cross the boat ramp road and continue towards the outlet of the lake.
 The trail follows the west shore of Island Lake and then Night Lake.
-When the trail heads uphill at the north end of Night Lake we turned around, but the Beartooth High Lakes Trail continues to Becker, Beauty and Native lakes and into the backcountry.
+When the trail heads uphill at the north end of Night Lake we turned around, but the Beartooth High Lakes Trail continues to Becker, Beauty, and Native lakes and into the backcountry.

 Why hike here?

 The scenery is stunning.
-Throughout the hike youll be gazing at alpine lakes, craggy peaks and landscapes that normally take at least a day of hiking to get to.
+Throughout the hike, you’ll be gazing at alpine lakes, craggy peaks, and landscapes that normally take at least a day of hiking to get to.

 Look for the Island Lake turnoff on the north side of the Beartooth Highway (Hwy 212) 38 miles south of Red Lodge and 26 miles east of Cook City.
 Turn north and drive .02 miles to the sign for trailhead parking.
 Turn right and drive another .02 miles to the parking area.

-Distance: 3.4 miles round trip
+3.4 miles round trip